zlatnaspirala/visual-ts-game-engine/readme.md

 ![visualTS](https://github.com/zlatnaspirala/visual-ts/blob/dev/nonproject-files/logo.png)

-   - Also use VisualTsGameEngine tool :
+   - Also use VisualTsGameEngine tool 2dMapCreator made in python:
    ![Creator 2d map](https://github.com/zlatnaspirala/creator-2dmap/blob/master/creator-2d-map.image.png)
+   This is separated and added like git submodules.

    - This is freeware / opensource .
 There is no any limitation in this project.
    You can use video stream as gamePlay objects , multiplayer feature is also free.
    - Please don't use fake email address to test public maximumroulette.com platformer example.